michaelxs/Android-MagicAdapter/README.md

     }
 }
 ```
-3.Add dependencies in app's build.gradle (please use the latest version)
+3. Add dependencies in app's build.gradle (please use the latest version)
 ```gradle
 dependencies {
     ...